mugesi/75250089FY/README.md

 Welcome to the Data and Measurement course repository!

-This repository serves as a resource for students enrolled in the Data and Measurement course and contains exercises that we will cover during our tutorial sessions on Fridays.
+This repository serves as a resource for students enrolled in the Data and Measurement course, containing R exercises covered in our seminars.
 These exercises are meant to reinforce your understanding of the course material and provide opportunities for hands-on practice.

 ### Datasets